openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 project, or does not feel comfortable reporting through the standard processes, an escalation report can be made to report@openjsf.org.

-All escalations will be reviewed and investigated by the Code of Conduct Panel (CoCP) and will result in a response that is deemed necessary and appropriate to the circumstances.
+All escalations will be reviewed and investigated by the OpenJS Foundation Code of Conduct team and will result in a response that is deemed necessary and appropriate to the circumstances.
-The Code of Conduct panel is obligated to maintain confidentiality with regard to the reporter of an escalation.
+The OpenJS Foundation Code of Conduct team is obligated to maintain confidentiality with regard to the reporter of an escalation.

 ### Code of Conduct Panel